caballeto/mcc/README.md

 Overall after tomorrow tasks, I should be ready to write local variables - task for Sunday.
 Rewrite SymbolTable and allow functions calls/function parameters on Monday

+## Day 11

+First part is done.
+Implemented parsing of many new prefix/postfix operators.
+Only && and || were left out due to complexity.
+Now increment and decrement works with both variables and dereferenced pointers (`(*x)++`), but scaling when adding to pointers has not been added yet.

+More tasks for today:

+- add pointer scaling
+- rewrite all tests and add new ones (redirect everything to standard output, regenerate tests)
+- implement goto/labels